 Different limitation periods may apply in respect of specific legislation.
 Under the Building Act 2004, claims in relation to building work (including design) must be brought within 10 years of the act or omission on which the proceedings are based.
-That said, the Court of

-Appeal has held the Law Reform Act 1936 (which allows a defendant to join a third party and claim for contribution against it, and which has its own separate two-year limitation period) trumps the 10-year longstop ie a third party may be joined by a defendant even if it undertook work over a decade ago.
-(In October 2023 the Supreme Court reconsidered this issue and a judgment is presently awaited.)
+That said, the Supreme Court has recently held that the Law Reform Act 1936 (which allows a defendant to join a third party and claim for contribution against it, and which has its own separate two-year limitation period) trumps the 10-year longstop (ie, a third party may be joined by a defendant even if it undertook work over a decade ago).